johnalison/obsidian-notes/Journal/9 January 2025 Thursday.md

 - [x] Send crypto links
 	[[CryptoLinks]]
 	[[CryptoBottomLine]]
-- Another background fit in th eSR
+- Another background fit in the SR

 More Adding Run3CI.. see above